-At whatever time you acquaint solids to your baby, you will get many opinions and suggestions from your well wishers.
+At whatever time you acquaint solids to your baby, you will get many opinions and suggestions from your well-wishers.
 But which ones to take and which ones to let go will depend upon how well you understand the idea of introducing solids for your little munchkin.

 According to the experts of WHO, introduce solid to your baby around 4 and 6 months of age.
-Experts say that solid readiness among babies also depends on baby’s maturity on the digestion of food and developmental readiness.
+Experts say that solid readiness among babies also depends on the baby’s maturity on the digestion of food and developmental readiness.

 Using these considerations, we found that developmental readiness for solids does not depend on months completed by the baby, but it depends on the baby’s ability to swallow food easily.

 According to research studies across the globe, observe the following growths in your baby before introducing solids:

 Every baby is different, so is their food and health propensities.
 You need to consult with the doctor before giving food for the very first time.
 According to paediatricians, you can start with a single-grain cereal.
 Mix with 4-5 spoons of breast milk for a 4-6 months baby.
 It completes the requirement of iron in the baby’s body.
 You can also give fruits and vegetable puree for 4 to 8-month infants.

 For initial feeding, sessions give your baby a small amount of pureed solid by using a soft plastic spoon.
 If your baby is not willing to take it then don’t insist, just make him smell the food.
 You can dilute cereal with breast milk and give it to your infant.

 When you begin offering solids to your baby, initiate with one meal a day and later increase it up to two or more.
 For 4 to 6-month-old babies, one meal a day is sufficient.
 By around 6 to 7 months two meals a day, then for 8 to 9-month-old infants, three times a day and so on.

 But always remember to feed your baby only when he/she feels interested.
 Don’t force-feed.